Skik0w/Angular-Spring-E-Commerce/README.md

 ng serve --open
 ```

-## Generating Components and Classes in Angular
+## Generating Components, Classes, and Interfaces in Angular

 ### Generating a New Component
 ```